Supergrow

 • Daily keyword tracking across Google, Bing, Yahoo and YouTube with AI overviews.

-• Deep keyword and competitor research including traffic, intent and SERP insights.
+• Deep keyword and competitor research, including traffic, intent, and SERP insights.

 • Content editor with real-time SERP data, scoring and readability analysis.